Kate Hawkesby: 'Gangs aren't interested in holding your hand'

 Promising and throwing money at problems doesn't always solve them.

-But with an election looming, with the people of Tauranga and Hawke's Bay absolutely fed up and, by all accounts not even feeling safe in their own streets, the Government's going to have to come up with something effective, and fast.
+But with an election looming, with the people of Tauranga and Hawke's Bay absolutely fed up and, by all accounts, not even feeling safe in their own streets, the Government's going to have to come up with something effective, and fast.